 The MCURC’s Collective Impact Initiative

-The MCURC helps colleges and universities work together to reduce food-related emissions through research, education, and innovation.
-We do this through establishing metrics, collective targets, and a community of best practices to help members better understand the health and environmental impact of our collective purchases, and we provide data-driven insights to help them accelerate progress – all while leveraging our combined purchasing power toward shared goals.
-In 2019, we set a collective target to reduce food-related greenhouse gas emissions per kilogram of food across the MCURC by 25% by 2030.
+We do this by establishing shared metrics, collective targets, and a community of best practices that help members better understand the environmental impact of their purchases and accelerate progress through data-driven insights.
+The initiative is led by the R&DE Stanford Food Institute, whose experts collect, analyze, and communicate findings annually.
+In 2019, we set a collective target to reduce food-related greenhouse gas emissions (GHG) per kilogram of food across the MCURC by 25% by 2030.
 In 2023, we extended this target to a 40% reduction per kilogram by 2030, to align more closely with the global recommendation to shift toward the EAT-Lancet Planetary Health Diet.

 Progress

-Between 2019-2023, the MCURC’s cohort of universities has tracked over 300 million pounds of protein purchases and seen a collective 23% decrease in greenhouse gas emissions per kilogram of food purchased among participating institutions.
-This represents nearly 60% progress toward its long-term target over just five years–and across 33 institutions.
-In 2024, we had our first paper featuring the Collective Impact Initiative published in an academic journal: Entitled “Evaluating Food Procurement against the EAT-Lancet Planetary Health Diet in a Sample of U.S. Universities,” it was led by former SFI Senior Advisor and former Collective Impact Lead Dr. Jackie Bertoldo, and it illustrates opportunities to improve nutrition and reduce food-related emissions by aligning institutional food procurement with planetary health targets.
+The Collective Impact Report was featured in The Sustainability Outlook 2025.
+In 2024, we had our first paper featuring the Collective Impact Initiative published in an academic journal.
+Entitled “Evaluating Food Procurement against the EAT-Lancet Planetary Health Diet in a Sample of U.S. Universities,” it was led by former Collective Impact Lead Dr. Jackie Bertoldo, and it illustrates opportunities to improve nutrition, reduce food costs, and reduce food-related emissions by aligning institutional food procurement with planetary health targets.

 MCURC & Cool Food: A Partnership Helping Higher Education Tackle Climate Change Through Food